Our People

 Contractors

-Though the mining industry has traditionally had a predominantly male workforce, women currently represent:
+Though the mining industry has traditionally had a predominantly male workforce, Hecla seeks to create more opportunities for women in the company.
+In 2023, women represented:

 Local Hiring and Procurement is a Top Priority

-80% of our total workforce is local to our operations
+72% of our total workforce is local to our operations (excluding Greens Creek and Keno Hill)

 Learn why Hecla is only as good as our people.